chessenjoyer17/bazario/docs/usage/requests_and_handlers.md

+# 🎯 Requests & Handlers Guide

+> 📝 Original content preserved below

+---

-**Requests** in Bazario represent actions that return a result.
+🔄 **Requests** in Bazario represent actions that return a result.
 They are used to perform operations that require a return value, such as creating, reading, or updating data.

-**Request Handlers** are responsible for processing requests and generating the corresponding results.
+⚙️ **Request Handlers** are responsible for processing requests and generating the corresponding results.

+## 💡 Example: Defining a Request and Handler

 Here's an example of defining a request and its handler:
 ```python